Burnley v Sunderland

 Post update

-Anass Zaroury (Burnley) wins a free kick on the left wing.
+Nathan Tella (Burnley) wins a free kick in the defensive half.

 Post update